 The Torah is not merely rules and regulations.
 It is light [instruction] and life.
 The root of the word Torah [תורה] is “הוראה–horaah,” which means “an instruction”; as King David said, “I have not departed from Your laws, for You have taught [הורתני] me” (Psalms 119:102).

 Furthermore, David’s son King Solomon refers to the Torah in this way, “The commandments are a lamp, and the Torah is a light” (Proverbs 6:23).

-Rather than seeing the Torah’s laws and commandment as impossible obstacles, we view the mitzvot as an amazing opportunity to connect to our infinite Creator, refine ourselves, and perfect the world.
+Rather than seeing the Torah’s laws and commandments as impossible obstacles, we view the mitzvot as an amazing opportunity to connect to our infinite Creator, refine ourselves, and perfect the world.
 This is alluded to in the word mitzvah, which is related to the word צוותא–tzavta, which means “a connection.”
 We connect to God through the commandments that God gave to us.